Sabitha234/Book-API-Master/README.md

-# bookAPI by Sabitha M
+# BookAPI by Sabitha M
 BookApi is a project made to understand how REST APIs work.
 Here we use four operations(get, post, put and delete) to manipulate data.
 Backend: Node js, Express